TRI-AMDD/beep/docs_src/Command Line Interface/1- overview.md

 ## Output streams

-The beep base command options are used for specifying if and where to output the status of any CLI operation.
+The beep base command options are used for specifying if and where to output the metadata and status of any CLI operation.

-Human-readable output will be logged to stdout regardless, for example:
+Human-readable output will always be logged to stdout, for example:

 ```
 2021-09-21 16:14:43 INFO     Structuring 1 files